Project Planning & Procurement

 Temporary help or temporary reassignment of current staff may be required to manage work load leading up to implementation milestones.

-Creating a project scope management plan that documents how the project scope will be defined, verified, controlled, and how the work breakdown structure (WBS) will be created and defined.
+Scope Planning: Creating a project scope management plan that documents how the project scope will be defined, verified, controlled, and how the work breakdown structure (WBS) will be created and defined.

 The scope of the project includes the Vision, Mission, Background, major project activities for each phase of the project, planned process improvements, and out of scope activities critical to the success of the project.